reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 ## Installing Debian

-You cannot boot the Raspberry Pi's kernel and initrd with QEMU, so you have to build your own that play nice with QEMU. [@raspi4; @so] To do this, you will be installing Debian arm in a virtual machine.
+You cannot boot the Raspberry Pi's kernel and initrd with QEMU, so you have to build your own that play nice with QEMU.
+(Wim 2023a, 2023b) To do this, you will be installing Debian arm in a virtual machine.

 Create the image to which you will install Debian: